man007yadav/Crypto-Sentiment/README.md

 1. **Libraries used**
    * spaCy - Used for Language Detection for English and Sentiment Polarity scores of messages.
-   * plotly - Used to plot the Number of messages per day and Avg Sentiment Polarity per day plots
+   * plotly - Used to plot the Number of messages per day and Avg Sentiment Polarity per day plots.

+2. **Files**
+   * result.json - Data Export of text messages
+   * crypto_sentiment.py - Script to generate the plots

 ## Instructions to run